Complete Guide to Save Our Show 2018 Campaigns: 'Shadowhunters,' 'Timeless' & More

 Spring finales are far behind us, but still, some of our favorite shows are renewal limbo, while others have been flat-out canceled.

 But just because you're down, doesn't mean you're out.
-As we've observed already: Brooklyn Nine-Nine has been saved by NBC, Last Man Standing was revived by Fox, and The Expanse has been picked up by Amazon.
+As we've observed already: Brooklyn Nine-Nine has been saved by NBC, Last Man Standing was revived by Fox, The Expanse has been picked up by Amazon, and Lucifer by Netflix.

 Let's break down the campaigns:

 The Season 2 finale aired in mid-May, but the show is still in limbo even though it has the support of major celebrities on social media.